kr4fty/EncoderPCI/README.md

 Each row section represents a port(0-3).
 Not all MCUs have all Ports/Pins physically available.

-**ATTENTION!**
+**ATTENTION!**<br />

-If you use the EnableInterrup library in your program to enable one or more interrupts, you should define **LIBCALL_ENABLEINTERRUPT** before #includes.
-This is to avoid compilation problems
+If you use the EnableInterrup library in your program to enable one or more interrupts, you should define *LIBCALL_ENABLEINTERRUPT* before #includes.
+This is to avoid compilation problems<br />

 For more information read this [issue](https://github.com/GreyGnome/EnableInterrupt/issues/13#issuecomment-123439620)

 ### Official Arduinos